-- i. an insight into the poetry of the Victorian era as it is tremendously significant from the literary point of view. - ii an introduction to major British writers of the Victorian and Modern times whose poetry left an indelible mark throughout the later decades. - iii. an insight into the artistic experimentation that helps a reader to identify various poetic forms, artistic devices and use of figurative language.
+Course Title: British Poetry-II Course Code: ENG223D Total Lectures: 75 i. give an insight into the poetry of the Victorian era as it is tremendously significant from the literary point of view.

+ii introduce students to major British writers of the Victorian and Modern times whose poetry left an indelible mark throughout the later decades.

+iii. give an insight into the artistic experimentation that helps a reader to identify various poetic forms, artistic devices and use of figurative language.